peterbourgon/ff/README.md

 # ff

-ff is a nearly-drop-in replacement for the Go standard library's package flag.
-Flag values can be populated from the commandline, a config file, or env vars.
+ff stands for flags-first, and provides an opinionated way to populate a flag.FlagSet with configuration data from the environment.
+Specifically, it allows data to be parsed from commandline args, a configuration file, and environment variables, in that priority order.